appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/github-login.md

-## Register Github in Appsmith
+## Register GitHub OAuth in Appsmith

-To complete the Github configuration, you have to register the provider on Appsmith.
+To complete the Github OAuth configuration, you have to register the provider on Appsmith.
 Go to **Admin Settings > Authentication > Github**, and follow the steps below:

 <ZoomImage src="/img/github-appsmith-settings.png" alt="" caption="" />